Keeping Kids Cool and Safe This Summer

 Tips for keeping cool

-While extreme cases such as fainting, or seizures require emergency assistance, there are steps parents and caregivers can take day-to-day to help ward off the dangers of extreme heat.
-When indoors:
+While extreme cases that cause fainting or seizures require emergency assistance, there are steps parents and caregivers can take regularly to help ward off the dangers of extreme heat.

 - Open windows and use fans to increase air circulation.